duffney/golang-notebook/README.md

 You can **Follow** me on Twitter [@joshduffney](https://twitter.com/joshduffney).

-If I were to start over, I'd read these books in this order:

 Learn the Language Fundamentals
 - [Introducing Go](https://www.oreilly.com/library/view/introducing-go/9781491941997/) by Caleb Doxsey
 - [Go in Action](https://www.manning.com/books/go-in-action-second-edition) by William Kennedy, Brian Ketelsen, and Erik St.Martin